buildkite/on-demand/agent-composer/README.md

     TaskMemory: 2048
 ```

-This defines a task definition called `ruby2`, which you would address in your
+This creates a task definition called `ruby2`, which you would address in your
-on-demand pipeline with an Agent Query Rule of `task-definition: ruby2`.
+on-demand pipeline with a `task-definition: ruby2` Agent Query Rule.

 The main image is `ruby:2.7` from Docker Hub, the Buildkite sidecar is
-`keithduncan/buildkite-sidecar:3`.
+`keithduncan/buildkite-sidecar:latest`.

 This image doesn't have an `iam-ssh-agent` sidecar and so cannot clone private
 repositories.